19 min read

 Even with new tools like self-check-in kiosks, mobile apps and AI chatbots, many roles still need people on-site.

 Tasks like cleaning rooms, preparing food, setting up events and talking to guests are still done by people — and many of them are immigrants.
-Fewer U.S.-born workers are applying for these jobs.
+At the same time, fewer U.S.-born workers are applying for these jobs, particularly those that require physical labor and long hours.

 2. Immigrants help keep operations running

-They fill hard-to-staff roles especially during busy times.
-Their work helps restaurants stay open and hotels avoid cutting services.
+They fill hard-to-staff roles, especially during busy times or peak seasons.
+Their contributions help restaurants remain operational and hotels avoid reducing services during high-demand periods.
 This steady support improves both revenue and the guest experience.

 Economic Impact of Immigrant Labor